ibm-cloud-docs/billing-usage/manage_billing.md

 You can make a one-time payment at any time for any amount, whether it is for the full balance or a partial sum.
 The details that you enter for the one-time payment aren't recorded for future use, and aren't filled out with a defaulted amount.
 Payment methods for one-time payments include credit card and PayPal.
 PayPal can’t be used as a payment method for recurring payments.

 To make a one-time payment, in the {{site.data.keyword.cloud_notm}} console, go to **Manage > Billing and usage**, and select **Payments**.
-Complete the fields in the make a one-time payment section.
+Click **Manual Payment** and complete the fields in the one-time payment section.
+One-time payments are reviewed and processed each day.
 The account balance is updated after the payment is accepted.
+If a late fee is assessed and you have submitted a one-time payment, contact the [{{site.data.keyword.cloud_notm}} Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

 ## Managing your payment method outside of the console
 {: #payment-method-ibm}